The Kroger (NYSE:KR) PT Raised to $31.00

-The Kroger (NYSE:KR) had its price objective raised by Morgan Stanley from $29.00 to $31.00 in a research note published on Thursday morning, Price Targets.com reports.
+The Kroger (NYSE:KR) had its price target hoisted by Morgan Stanley from $29.00 to $31.00 in a research report sent to investors on Thursday morning, Price Targets.com reports.
 The brokerage currently has an underweight rating on the stock.

-A number of other equities analysts have also issued reports on the company.
-Credit Suisse Group increased their price target on The Kroger from $34.00 to $36.00 and gave the company a neutral rating in a research note on Friday, June 18th.
-Citigroup increased their price target on The Kroger from $37.00 to $41.00 and gave the company a neutral rating in a research note on Friday, June 18th.
-Northcoast Research increased their price target on The Kroger from $41.00 to $46.00 and gave the company a buy rating in a research note on Tuesday, June 22nd.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their price target on The Kroger from $37.00 to $41.00 and gave the company a neutral rating in a research note on Friday, June 18th.
-Finally, MKM Partners increased their price target on The Kroger from $35.00 to $40.00 and gave the company a neutral rating in a research note on Friday, June 18th.
+KR has been the subject of a number of other reports.
+The Goldman Sachs Group reissued a sell rating and issued a $31.00 price objective (down from $37.00) on shares of The Kroger in a report on Monday, May 10th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their price objective on The Kroger from $37.00 to $41.00 and gave the stock a neutral rating in a report on Friday, June 18th.
+UBS Group increased their price objective on The Kroger from $35.00 to $40.00 and gave the stock a neutral rating in a report on Friday, June 18th.
+Citigroup increased their price objective on The Kroger from $37.00 to $41.00 and gave the stock a neutral rating in a report on Friday, June 18th.
+Finally, Deutsche Bank Aktiengesellschaft increased their price target on The Kroger from $36.00 to $41.00 and gave the company a hold rating in a research note on Monday, June 21st.
 Four research analysts have rated the stock with a sell rating, fourteen have assigned a hold rating and two have given a buy rating to the company’s stock.
 The company currently has an average rating of Hold and a consensus target price of $36.20.

 The Kroger announced that its Board of Directors has initiated a stock buyback program on Thursday, June 17th that permits the company to buyback $1.00 billion in shares.
 This buyback authorization permits the company to purchase up to 3.3% of its stock through open market purchases.
 Stock buyback programs are usually an indication that the company’s management believes its shares are undervalued.